 Ask What Is Your Name in Arabic

-Edited by Hotelier, Alexander Avdeev, Eng, priya and 1 other
+Edited by Hotelier, Alexander Avdeev, Eng, priya

 Hello!
 Thank you for watching VisiHow!
 This is a tutorial on how to write and pronounce the phrase "What is your name?" in the Arabic language.
 Also, we will show you how you can to answer to "What is your name?"

 - 2When "What is your name?" is asked to a man, it can be either "maa ismak" or "maa ismuka".Advertisement